HaoChen-Research/HaoChen-Research.github.io/_pages/about.md

 ---

 <p style="text-align: justify;">
 Thank you for visiting my website.
-I am an early-career researcher specializing in the experimental characterization of functional oxide thin films.
-My work integrates complementary techniques, including electron microscopy, atomic force microscopy, X-ray diffraction, optical spectroscopy, ellipsometry, electrical transport measurements, ultrafast pump–probe methods, and synchrotron-based X-ray spectroscopy (XANES, EXAFS, and RIXS), to uncover structure–property relationships in complex oxides, with a focus on how intrinsic defects govern electronic structure and optical/transport behaviors.
+I am an early-career researcher focused on understanding structure–property relationships in complex functional oxides, with particular emphasis on how intrinsic defects govern electronic structure and material functionalities.
+My work combines complementary experimental approaches, including electron microscopy, atomic force microscopy, X-ray diffraction, optical spectroscopy, ellipsometry, electrical transport measurements, ultrafast pump–probe techniques, and synchrotron-based X-ray spectroscopy (XANES, EXAFS, and RIXS), to link atomic-scale structure with macroscopic properties, with the ultimate aim of enabling the rational design and development of functional devices for real-world applications.
 </p>

 Research Interests